Description

 Soil Requirements

-Plant in loose, well-draining, nutrient-rich soil.
-Add compost or organic matter to improve fertility and moisture retention.
-For containers, use a high-quality potting mix with good drainage and incorporate compost in a 1:1 ratio.
+Use loose, well-draining soil enriched with compost or organic matter.
+For containers, choose a high-quality potting mix blended 1:1 with compost.
 Ensure containers are at least 40 cm deep.

 How to Plant Potatoes